Barry8197/UV-Sintec/README.md

 The steps needed to get the beam profile are summarised in Instructions (Beam Profile) along with examples of how the beam profile should look.

+## Genetic Algorithm Spectral Model

+Contains 12 ".txt" files which correspond to the spectral content of 12 distinct LEDs

+Contains one ".csv" file which contains the spectral content of sunlight downloaded [online](https://www.pveducation.org/pvcdrom/appendices/standard-solar-spectra)

+Contains one ".jpeg" file which explains the method of crossover used for the genetic alogorithm

+Contains a ".py" file taken from Spectral Line Shaping folder and is a module which is used to model the spectral shape of LEDs

+Contains a ".ipynb" file which contains the Genetic Algorithm used to fit the weighted sum of LEDs to the solar spectrum